qoretechnologies/qorus-vscode/README.md

 ## Version 2.3.10 overview - What's new:

 -   Fixed a bug notification toasters would be rendered outside of the view
+-   Fixed a bug that prevented going back to service from the methods page

 ## Version 2.3.9 overview - What's new: